developerfromjokela/resursbank-magento2-ordermanagement/README.md

 #### 1.8.0

 * Added two minute delay for all callback execution to mitigate race conditions invoked by other third party modules.

+#### 1.8.3

+* Added saftey checks, ensuring code doesn't execute when not applicable to the payment method applied on an order.